open/close all folders

 - Took a Level in Kindness: He gradually becomes a better and more caring person over the course of the game, though he remains pretty abrasive and violent towards his enemies and has a habit of expressing affection with insults.

 - Tsundere: When Kat asks Dante to come with her to meet her boss after she helps him defeat the Hunter, he replies "I didn't ask for your help".
-Then after a pause, he gets into her car and motions her to drive.
+Then a police car with lights and sirens goes by.
+He gets into her car and motions her to drive.

 - Unskilled, but Strong: Compared with classic Dante, he has a distinct lack of refinement, often making large haymakers and wild swings that leave himself tripping over himself.
 He is, however, fast, strong, and agile enough to compensate for his lack of style, because he's been fighting since he was a child and never had formal training.